Kartapuce/kartapuce.github.io/_standards/nist sp 800 39.md

 {% include gallery id="gallery1" type="center" %}

-Note: Each of these 4 steps in the risk management process applies to the 3 tiers.
+**Note:** Each of these 4 steps in the risk management process applies to the 3 tiers.
 These steps are not inherently sequential in nature.
+{: .notice--warning}

 ## Multitiered risk management